 Sonika is based in Philadelphia and holds a Masters in Public Health from Columbia University as well as B.A. in Biology and Psychology from the George Washington University.

-Prior to joining Elsevier in 2007, Hajo was a Manager at the Boston Consulting Group in Chicago and worked in the investment banking division of Credit Suisse First Boston in London and New York as well as for the Holtzbrinck Group in Germany.
+Prior to joining Elsevier, Hajo worked in management consulting at the Boston Consulting Group in Chicago, where he focused on strategy development across different industries, including healthcare.
+In addition, Hajo has worked for the investment banking division of Credit Suisse First Boston in London as well as in trade publishing and journalism in Germany and New York.

 Senior Vice President of Sales